Vanuan/vim-lsp-typescript/README.md

 # vim-lsp-typescript

-Sets up [vim-lsp](https://github.com/prabirshrestha/vim-lsp) for TypeScript and JavaScript.
+Sets up [vim-lsp](https://github.com/prabirshrestha/vim-lsp) for TypeScript.

+_Note: This plugin no longer sets things up for JavaScript anymore.
+Please use [ryanolsonx/vim-lsp-javascript](https://github.com/ryanolsonx/vim-lsp-javascript) to set up `vim-lsp` for JavaScript use._

 ## Installing